Jet Blue Flight’s ‘Unusual Odor’ Prompts Return To Boston Airport — All On Board Given Medical Attention

 Back in August a Jet Blue flight that originated in Boston was forced to make an emergency landing in Buffalo, New York.
 The flight was headed to California when it was the crew members who suddenly fell ill.
 According to Local Fox News 25 in an article back in August, the passengers and crew could smell an odor.
 That same day another incident was unfolding.

-View from the Wing calls the two incidents in August “freaky” because people fell ill on two different planes from Jet Blue at the same time.
+View from the Wing called the two incidents in August “freaky” because people fell ill on two different planes from Jet Blue at the same time.
 Another incident occurred in August on the same day as the emergency landing in Buffalo.

 A Jet Blue flight that departed from Fort Lauderdale and was heading to Barbados.
 The passengers and crew detected an odor or fumes on board and the flight turned back to Fort Lauderdale.